CPLDs and FPGAs

 PS.
 As admin, I've taken the liberty of adding some lines to your message to make your pictures appear inline.

-RE: CPLDs and FPGAs - Added by tankslappa 7 months ago
+RE: CPLDs and FPGAs - Added by tankslappa over 2 years ago

 I didn't realise we had one of the MyStorm guys in here, JC and I were chatting about your board the other week!
 Small world (JC, did you know?).

 It's certainly a fascinating project.
 The Arm/FPGA combo should give huge flexibility.

 I look forward to seeing what you guys come up with, and the day I manage to get my highly procedural mind round these crazy FPGA thingamabobs!